ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 However, the dock instance may be provided either in the configuration file *or* within a provided filepath to decouple the server's configuration from a particular application environment.
 The example below shows an inline configuration of the docking plugins and dock instances where one dock type (``nova_carter_dock``) is specified with 3 individual instances: a home dock, and 2 general shared fallback docks.
 The docks can be specified as ``[x, y, theta]`` in any reference frame you like, as long as TF is aware of them.
+Please update these with your own docking plugin and dock locations in your map.

 .. code-block:: yaml